Arnold Vinnius

-Arnold Vinnius (4 January 1588 – 1 September 1657) was one of the leading jurists of the 17th century in the Netherlands.
+Arnold Vinnius (4 January 1588 – 1 September 1657) was a Dutch jurist and writer.

 Life

 Vinnius was born in Monster.
 He attended the University of Leiden from 1603 where he read law.
 He gained his degree in 1612.
 His most important teacher was Gerardus Tuningius, who had been a student of Hugo Donellus.
 Vinnius aspired to an academic career, and in 1618 began teaching at the University of Leiden.
 He was initially not considered for promotion to a professorship as he had previously expressed pejorative views on the professors, so it was not until 1633 the position of Extraordinarius Professor Institutionum was created for him.
 He retained his position as professor until his death in Leiden.

-Teaching
+Teaching and works

-In Vinnius' doctrine the influence of Hugo Donellus is noticeable.
-Unlike the medieval glossators he presented a systematic and coherent body of Law.
+In Vinnius' doctrine, the influence of Hugo Donellus is noticeable.
+Unlike the medieval glossators, he presented a systematic and coherent body of Law.